wenzeslaus/g.remote/README.md

 This package provided `ssh` and other tools required used by the `simple` backend.

+You can also use Python SSH implementation Fabric.
+To install Fabric using _pip_ do:

+    pip install fabric

-You can also use Python SSH implementation Paramiko:
+You can also use lower-level Python SSH implementation Paramiko.

-To install Paramiko on Ubuntu use:
+For example, to install Paramiko from system packages on Ubuntu use:

     sudo apt-get install python-paramiko